Oyelowo/twust/README.md

   into your Rust workflow, offering immediate feedback without the need for external tools or manual validation.

+- **Plugin Support:** With tw-macro, you can easily integrate popular plugins like daisyui by merely specifying them as a feature, ensuring a consistent and extended development experience.
+- **Effortless Code Reusability:** The ability to copy-paste and reuse your TailwindCSS code without any manual mappings or transformations.
+Just wrap your code with the macro, and you're set.

 - **Optimized Builds:** By ensuring only valid class names are used, `tw-macro` helps in reducing the unnecessary bloat in the final CSS bundle.